dyang39/immo/README.md

 # IMMO: Inner Monologue Multi-modal Optimization
-[Tackling Vision Language Tasks Through Learning Inner Monologues](https://arxiv.org/abs/2308.09970) The 38th Annual AAAI Conference on Artificial Intelligence (AAAI), 2024
+[Tackling Vision Language Tasks Through Learning Inner Monologues](https://arxiv.org/abs/2308.09970) The 38th Annual AAAI Conference on Artificial Intelligence (AAAI), 2024.

+This repository contains the temporary sharing for IMMO.
+The official release will be available at [ucscirkm](https://github.com/ucscirkm/immo) in the near future.

 ## Usage
 This repo is still under construction.
 More content will be updated soon.